TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 35/Genesis 35.14.md

 ---

-And Jacob set up a pillar in the place where he spake with him, a pillar of stone: and he poured out a drink-offering thereon, and poured oil thereon.
+Jacob set up a pillar in the place where he spoke with him, a pillar of stone.
+He poured out a drink offering on it, and poured oil on it.